-- Put the focus on a specific class (here: "spam"). - The typical case is that the true negatives are not in the focus. - If multiple classes are important, precision and recall can be computed for each class.
+- Put the focus on a specific class (here: "spam"). - The typical case is that the true negatives are irrelevant. - If multiple classes are important, precision and recall can be computed for each class.

 Example: Spam detection (a last time)

 What precision and recall does an "always spam" detector have?